L’audition, la sensation et la respiration sont très synergiques

 The constant struggle to hear invites tightening in the abdominal area that Thomas Hanna of Somatics called the Startle Response.
 Anxiety causes constriction of muscles and blood vessels.
 This restriction impedes circulation and nerve force.
 Depending upon the tensions in the rest of the body and how they travel up into the head and jaw area.

 Even your ankle muscles can restrict your breathing and increase jaw, neck, forehead tensions and even headaches.
 When we chronically hold our breath or breathe shallowly we increase the possibility of tensions throughout the body.
-This tensions may invite or worsen hearing loss. this is why I developed the Optimal Breathing Window as demonstrated n our Optimal Breathing Kits.
+These tensions may invite or worsen hearing loss.
+This is why I developed the Optimal Breathing Window as demonstrated in our Optimal Breathing Kit.